EarthEdSTEM/earthed-iot-programs-tutorials/T_OLED.md

 Physical connections
 --------------------
 1. Plug the micro:bit into the iot:bit sheild.
-2. Use the wire to connect the OLED display into I2C interface (middle black plug) on the iot:bit sheild.
-There are two rows of connectors.
-Either row will work.
+2. The OLED display is plugged directly into the I2C interface (middle black plug) on the iot:bit sheild.
+The I2C interface has a 'G' pin - ensure that the 'G' pin on the OLED is connected to it.
 ![image](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/T_Ultrasonic/IoT_Ultrasonic_Sensor_Connections.png)

 ## Step 4 Prepare to Code!